Assisted Suicide and the Sanctity of Life

 Since 2015, the Utah Legislature has considered legislation to legalize suicide in certain cases.
 The bills would allow a person who is diagnosed with a terminal illness to seek a prescription for a lethal does of medication with which to kill him or herself.

 The Diocese of Salt Lake City opposes assisted suicide.
 While legislation is marketed around the country as being the compassionate choice for patients, in philosophy and practice assisted suicide is not compassionate.
-True compassion is illustrated in the example of Mother Theresa who "assisted" many people "in dying" and "helped" many people "to die."
+True compassion is illustrated in the example of Mother Theresa who "assisted" many people in dying and helped many people to die with true dignity.
 She was present to them, assuring them that they would not die alone.
 She helped them find the courage to face death, the conviction that their dignity had not been lost, and the serenity borne of receiving love from people and from God.
 This is the legitimate meaning of death with dignity and of helping people to die.

 The national push to enact a "right to die" is not going away.
 Please consider the following resources as Utah and other states continue to debate legalization of suicide.